 Providing hands-on assistance, tools, advocacy coaching, and matching dollars, we’ve activated 52,500 youth in moving their bodies 282,600 miles to raise mission awareness and $9.2 million for charities nationwide.

-More important are the qualitative benefits of our program, evidenced by results from a 2-year independent assessment.
-The assessment confirmed that our programs provide a highly effective vehicle for youth development, cultivating desirable character traits such as perseverance, empathy, self-assurance, and healthy risk-taking; practical skills such as public speaking, team building, leadership, fundraising, and event planning; and sustainable habits in fitness, philanthropy, volunteerism, civic engagement, and community stewardship.
+More important are the qualitative benefits of our program, evidenced by results from a 2-year independent evaluation.
+The assessment confirms that our programs provide a highly effective vehicle for youth development, cultivating desirable character traits such as perseverance, empathy, self-efficacy, and healthy risk-taking; sustainable habits in fitness, philanthropy, volunteerism, civic engagement, and community engagement; and practical leadership skills such as public speaking, team building, fundraising, stewardship, and event planning.

 Leading the program evaluation effort is dynamic duo Kathy Babiak and Alisha Greenberg.
-Alisha Greenberg pioneered the first and only academic program in sports philanthropy and she is the Director of the prestigious Robert Wood Johnson Foundation Sports Award.
+Alisha Greenberg pioneered the first academic program in sports philanthropy and is the Director of the prestigious Robert Wood Johnson Foundation Sports Award.
 Dr. Kathy Babiak co-directs the Michigan Center for Sports Management, as well as SHARP: the Sport, Health & Activity Research & Policy Center for Women & Girls.
-Read more about our evaluation strategy here, or contact Positive Tracks for the full report.